korymath/talk-generator/README.md

 ## Program structure

-There are several main parts of this software, namely:
+In this section, we discuss the many parts of this software.

 ### Powerpoint Template
 - `data/powerpoint/template.pptx`: This Powerpoint file contains the powerpoint presentation to start from.